 You can make a solution of warm water and mild detergent and spray it on the table.
 This should loosen up the ink, making it easy to wipe away.
 If the soap and water mixture doesn’t do the trick, try rubbing alcohol.

 Finish your cleaning routine by vacuuming the entire library.
-Making this the last step will remove any dust particles from the tables and shelves that made their way to the floor throughout your cleaning process.
+Making this the last step will remove any dust particles from the tables and shelves that made their way to the floors throughout your cleaning process.

 Daily Cleaning Tasks